You can return any time by using the sub-menu at the top of your screen.

 1. Existing site soil conditions

 In a new subdivision, for example, it is very difficult to determine what the existing soil compaction is like because of all the earth moving and grading that has taken place in this new development.
-In these cases, six to eight inches (16 cm – 20 cm) of gravel might not be enough.
+In these cases, 6 to 8 inches (16 cm – 20 cm) of gravel might not be enough.
 In more established neighborhoods (over 10 years old), the ground is much more settled solid and stable.
-In these areas a six to eight inch (16 cm – 20 cm) base is absolutely fine.
+In these areas a 6 to 8 inch (16 cm – 20 cm) base is absolutely fine.

 2. Site soil drainage varies by location